All Sri Lanka in 19 days

 (Approximate transfer duration to Mihintale: 30 min)

-We will see, above all, how the Sinhalese visit and venerate this sacred enclosure, their offerings to the oldest tree in the world (the Bo tree) and many other things!
+In addition to ancient temples and stupas, we will see, how Sri Lankans visit and venerate this sacred sites, how they make their offerings to the oldest living human-planted tree in the world with a known planting date (Bo tree) and much more!

 Then we will visit Mihintale, the cradle of Buddhism in Sri Lanka.
 According to ancient chronicles, Buddhism entered Sri Lanka through Mihintale in 237 BC.
 At the top of this mountain we will find a stupa with incredible views.